-I’ve already sung the praises of the Sawyer Mini water filter for backpacking (and also for bikepacking).
-It’s currently my go-to for everything from long solo trips to weekend adventures with my husband.
+I’ve already sung the praises of Sawyer water filters for backpacking (and also for bikepacking).
+They’re currently my go-to for everything from long solo trips to weekend adventures with my husband.

-The ONLY thing I don’t love about it – I’m sure you can already guess this, since you’re here – is those darn dirty bags / pouches.
+The ONLY thing I don’t love about them – I’m sure you can already guess this, since you’re here – is those darn dirty bags / pouches.